Legal Components of a California Dog Bite Case

 Also, it is necessary for an injury to be caused by a dog bite, and not by another behavior on the dog’s part.

-imagine that a child is reading on a public sidewalk and a dog jumps on him or her, accidentally scratching that child’s face and causing minor injuries.
+For example, imagine that a child is reading while sitting on a public bench and a dog jumps on him or her, accidentally scratching that child’s face and causing minor injuries.
 However, because the child’s injury was not caused by an actual bite, this statute will not apply.
 Instead, standard California negligence rules apply.
 Ultimately, this means an injured victim who was not bitten must prove that the dog owner’s negligence was the primary cause of any injuries sustained.

 The One Bite Law

-Many states abide by what’s known as the “one bite rule".
+Many states abide by what’s known as the “one bite” law.
 Therefore, several states will not impose liability for a dog bite unless the owner was aware that his or her dog had already bitten someone or had previously proven to be dangerous.

-The state of California does not follow this “one bite rule”.
-In contrast to “one bite rule” states, California will impose strict liability after a dog bite.
-An aggrieved party does not have to prove the dog who bit them had bitten before, displayed aggressive tendencies, or even that the dog owner acted negligently.
+The state of California does not follow the one bite law.
+Instead, California imposes strict liability after a dog bite.
+An aggrieved party does not have to prove the dog who bit them had bitten them before, displayed aggressive tendencies, or were trained by a negligent dog owner.